MassDeFi/HyVM/README.md

-## Nested fork of HyVM
+## Mass fork of HyVM
-For more information about the HyVM, see the [orignal HyVM repo](https://github.com/oguimbal/HyVM).
+For more information about the HyVM, see the [original HyVM repo](https://github.com/oguimbal/HyVM).
 This fork prevents several state changing operations to be executed to reduce attack surface and mistakes.

 ## HyVM divergence